itu-itis/git-fundamentals-draft-itu-itis21-dasdemir17/README.md

-# :wave: The Basics of GitHub [MODIFIED BY SERDAR GÖKTUĞ DAŞDEMİR, 150170714]
+# :wave: The Basics of GitHub [MODIFIED BY SERDAR GÖKTUĞ DAŞDEMİR, updated at 11:36, 25.10.2021]

 ## 🤓 Course overview and learning outcomes